cursorless-dev/cursorless/docs/contributing/CONTRIBUTING.md

    where `some.extension` is the id of the extension you'd like to install into the sandbox.

-   Note that the Cursorless extension should not be installed in the `cursorlessDevelopment` profile.
-Cursorless comes from the source code when you are developing.
+   Note that you do not need to install the Cursorless extension into the `cursorlessDevelopment` profile.
+A local development version of Cursorless will be automatically installed there every time you debug the extension, as described below.

    Also note that if you are adding support for a new language that isn't in the default list of [language identifiers](https://code.visualstudio.com/docs/languages/identifiers#_known-language-identifiers) supported by VSCode, you may need to add an extension dependency.
 See [Adding a new language](./adding-a-new-language.md#2-ensure-file-type-is-supported-by-vscode) for more details.